Paths to permanency

 Guardians can get help from a range of local services , including child and family support, family counselling, health services, youth programs and disability and child care services.

-Guardians may be able to seek help from their local FACS Community Services Centre to contact these services.
+Guardians may be able to seek help from their local DCJ Community Services Centre to contact these services.

 Guardians may also be eligible for benefits or support from the Department of Human Services (Centrelink) .